 News Decoder’s leadership team welcomes invitations to give keynote addresses at schools, conferences and special events.
 We have experience giving powerful addresses targeted at young people and adults.

 In 2019, Nelson Graves gave the keynote address at Oxford University at the invitation of Pamoja, a digital education technology company celebrating its 10-year anniversary.
-In early 2020, he will be making keynote addresses to faculty and students at the GIN Asia Summit in Bangkok, Thailand and the GIN South America Conference in Medellin, Colombia.
-Savannah Jenkins, News-Decoder's communications manager, will be giving a keynote address to students at the GIN Europe Conference in Luxembourg.
+He has also been invited to give keynote addresses to faculty and students at the GIN Asia Summit in Bangkok, Thailand and the GIN South America Conference in Medellin, Colombia.
+Savannah Jenkins, News Decoder’s communications manager, will be giving a keynote address to students at the GIN Europe Conference in Luxembourg.

 If you are interested in having a member of our leadership team speak at your event, please contact us to discuss your proposed theme for an address and our availability, speaking fees and travel arrangements.

 News Decoder’s leadership team and veteran correspondents welcome invitations to lead educational workshops at schools, universities, summits and symposiums.
 We have experience leading impactful workshops appropriate for all ages: youth, young adults and professionals.